tonioloewald/xinjs-ui/README.md

 ### `<filter-builder>`

-Automatically creates `ArrayFilter` functions `(a: any[]) => any[]` based on a text query that accepts the following space-delimited criteria — all text matches are performed in `LocaleLowerCase`.
+Automatically creates `ArrayFilter` functions `(a: any[]) => any[]` based on a text query that accepts the following criteria — all text matches are performed in `LocaleLowerCase`.
+Criteria are space-delimited, but a quoted string which can include spaces (but not nested quotation marks) is allowed on the right.

 `<filter-builder>` has sets its `filter` property to an `ArrayFilter`, by default it just passes through the array untouched.
 Its `value` is the source `string`.